imazen/resizer/docs/system_requirements.md

 ### ImageResizer v3 is designed to support medium trust (and low trust).
 Some plugins, however, require full trust due to their nature. v4 does not support medium trust

-Note: Insure you're using `requirePermission="false"` when registering the ImageResizer configSection in Web.config
+Note: Ensure you're using `requirePermission="false"` when registering the ImageResizer configSection in Web.config

 Most Essential Edition plugins in v3 are medium-trust compatible.
 These include AutoRotate, ClientCache, DefaultEncoder, DefaultSettings, Diagnostics, FolderResizeSyntax, ImageHnadlerSyntax, Image404, Gradient, IEPngFix, Image404, MvcRoutingShim, SizeLimiting, Presets, DropShadow, and SpeedOrQuality.